 Why everyone should love the Essex coast

-Revd John N Merrill has a love for Essex and a love for walking, and this year marks a special celebration of an achievement that embraced both of these passions
+Revd John N Merrill has a love for Essex and a love for walking, and 2018 marked a special celebration of an achievement that embraced both of these passions

 In November 1978, after more than 6,600 miles of walking around the entire coastline of Britain, starting from St Paul’s Cathedral, I reached Manningtree and my last county before London.
 By this point in my walk I was back to short daylight hours and poor weather.